 Here are some examples using the earlier transaction pooling example image:

 - If Client 1 sets the session to read-only on the first server connection in T1 and Client 2’s T3 is a write transaction, then T3 fails since it runs on the now read-only server connection.

 - If Client 1 runs

 PREPARE a1 AS ...in T1 and then runs

-EXECUTE a1 ...in T2, then T2 will fail because the prepared statement is local to the server connection T1 was run on.
+EXECUTE a1 ...in T2, then T2 fails because the prepared statement is local to the server connection T1 was run on.

-- If Client 2 creates a temporary table in T3 and attempts to use it in T4, then T4 will fail because the temporary table is local to the server connection T3 was run on.
+- If Client 2 creates a temporary table in T3 and attempts to use it in T4, then T4 fails because the temporary table is local to the server connection T3 was run on.

 Transaction pooling mode benefits: